• Hash256

 There are three schemes currently being used by wallets:

-Tip: The number reflects the number of the BIP.
-New schemes can use different BIP numbers.
+This number reflects the number of the BIP.

 m/44'/0': Coin Type (hardened)

-The cryptocurrency the keys will be used for.
+The second level indicates the specific cryptocurrency the keys will be used for.

-Different cryptocurrencies can use the same private keys and public keys derived from a seed.
+Different cryptocurrencies can use the same private keys and public keys.
 So instead of having separate seeds for different currencies (or using the same public keys on different chains), we can use the same seed with different derivation paths instead.

 0' = Bitcoin